 Aurelius: that’s what I’m telling you.
 To listen to him, you have to believe in him.
 Because demons as angels, we can only act if we have free rein in your heart, and we cannot stop the evil.
 Just indicate that it exists.

-Aurelius: they are the sign that we are not infallible.
-This is why they will be rewarded in the afterlife.
+Aurelius: innocent victims are a sign that we are not infallible.
+This is why they will be rewarded in the hereafter.

 Socrates: sacrificed sheep, right?
 But for what purpose?

 Aurelius: a goal that goes beyond the individual while serving him/her.
 Each sacrifice allows a readjustment of the divine order which will ultimately benefit the greatest number.
 And those who die, you cannot know what their life would have been like if they had lived.
 You only see the moment of misfortune without guessing the greatness of the good, that is your mistake..

 Socrates: it’s a difficult jump to make …

 Aurelius: you should also know that there are forces that are very difficult to fight against and that I cannot protect you against everything otherwise you would be eternal and eternally happy.
 It is incompatible with the very essence of life on earth.
 What happens has a meaning even when that meaning is beyond your comprehension.

 Socrates: you therefore suggest that I believe that everything is for the best even when it seems terrible.